Are you an adviser? Go to Unbiased Pro

 Legal hassle and losing an investment may be frustrating and financially devastating, but that doesn’t come close to the situation for some renters.

 For tenants, the stakes are so much higher.
-Many people are stuck in unaffordable or substandard housing, that is, in the worst cases, damaging their health.
+Many people are stuck in unaffordable or substandard housing, which is, in the worst cases, damaging their health.

 Get expert financial advice